xaos-project/XaoS/tools/README.md

 installed in advance.
 Also, if you built XaoS via cmake, you need to set the build path given as an argument.

+When rerunning, remove the output folder first to avoid duplicate logs.

 Microsoft Windows
 -----------------